-0 Initial annotated bibliography NG - 19 th Oct 0 project proposal & revised bibliography 5% - 2 nd Nov 0 Marketplace 15% - date TBD 0 Final paper 25% - 13 th Dec
+a.
+Initial annotated bibliography NG

+b. project proposal & revised bibliography 5%

+C. Marketplace 15%

+d.
+Final paper 25%

 Choosing from a list of provided topics and themes specific to this course, each student will develop a specific research question within that theme for investigation.
 They will then propose, outline, research and write an evidence-based research paper on that research questions as their term project.
 The proposed research question and outline for the final project will be established in consultation with the instructor, submitted to the class and marketplace for peer review and comments, and finalized for grading.
 Students will justify their choice of topic and resarch question, and outline their methods.
 Final projects are 4000 words.
 Innovative alternatives to this research paper can be discussed and agreed with the professor.
 Further guidelines will be discussed in class.